GaloisInc/gidl/README.md

 information.

 Use the `test` target in the Makefile to generate and test each backend implementation.
-The `tests/example.idl` file is used as the input language.
+The `tests/example.gidl` file is used as the input language.
 You may then browse generated code for each implementation, which is generated and built in subdirectories of the `tests` directory.

+## Editor Modes

+There is a vim-mode available at [`pchickey/vim-gidl`](https://github.com/pchickey/vim-gidl).

+There is an emacs-mode available at [`aisamanra/gidl-mode`](https://github.com/aisamanra/gidl-mode) and through an elisp archive at [`http://gelpa.gdritter.com`](http://gelpa.gdritter.com).

+If an emacs user uses the emacs package manager, they can just add a line to their `.emacs` and then install it either interactively with `M-x package-list` or automatically with `(use-package gidl-mode :ensure t)`

 ## About